VanAndelInstitute/MethodsInGenomics-Oct2021/snakemake_demo/README.md

 ### Ex 1
 - Run `snakemake -npr` to see the different jobs that will be run by Snakemake.
 - Run `snakemake --dag | dot -Tpng > dag.png`.
-Take a look at the figure.
-- Run `snakemake --rulegraph | dot -Tpng > rulegraph.png`.
-Take a look at the figure.
+Take a look at the figure; this is a useful way to summarize your workflow in a figure.
+For projects with many samples, you can try `snakemake --rulegraph | dot -Tpng > dag.png`.

 ### Ex 2
 In Ex 1, we learned what jobs will be run by the workflow.
 Here let's go ahead and run these jobs via the PBS job system on the HPC.
 First open up 'bin/run_snakemake.sh' and look at the code; the '--cluster' option in this invocation of Snakemake tells it how to submit each job to the HPC.